AnhPhix3405/device-os-lab/README.md

 ## Pre-Commit Hooks

 Pre-commit hooks have been added to enforce code formatting.
 Run `scripts/setup_hooks.sh` to install the hooks.
 Refer to the `CONTRIBUTING.md` file for more details.

+## Race Condition Fix in rt-dynalib
+- Resolved a race condition in the `rt-dynalib` module by introducing a mutex for thread safety.
+- Added unit tests to validate the fix and ensure no deadlocks or race conditions occur.
+- Updated the build system to include `pthread` dependency.